ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Examples of Generated Images

 \section{Examples of Generated Images}

 In \Cref{fig:app:example_grid_GPT-B,fig:app:example_grid_GPT-L,fig:app:example_grid_RAR-XL}, visual examples for both unwatermarked and watermarked images are shown for all models.
 For watermarked images, we set penalty $\delta=5$ and green token fraction $\gamma=0.25$.
-We further show both images generated without clustering ($k=16384$ for LlamaGen GPT-B and GPT-L, $k=1024$ for RAR-XL), and clustering with $k \in [128, 64, 8]$.
-While watermarked images retain image quality down to $k=64$, for the extreme case of $k=8$ there is decline in image quality.
+We show images generated without clustering ($k=16384$ for LlamaGen GPT-B and GPT-L, $k=1024$ for RAR-XL) as well as images generated with clustering with $k \in [128, 64, 8]$.
+While watermarked images retain image quality down to $k=64$, there is a noticeable decline in image quality for the extreme case of $k=8$.